 For more information visit the graduate admission requirements webpage.
 Select an area of interest from the various offerings in the College of Education to determine the admission requirements and deadlines.
 If you are unsure of your area of interest you may request information by submitting an "Inquiry Form."

 Please refer to the Guide to Applying for instructions on how to apply for graduate admission.
 If you have questions or concerns, we ask you to first review our list of Frequently Asked Questions.
 International applicants, please visit the International admissions webpage for additional information.

-For questions about the application process, or to check on the completion of your application please contact Joy Jones, Coordinator of Graduate Studies, by email at firstname.lastname@example.org or by phone at (301) 405-3118.
+For questions about the application process, or to check on the completion of your application please contact Kay Moon, TLPL Graduate Coordinator, at (301) 405-3118 or email@example.com.

 The faculty advisor assigned at the time of admissions to the Department of Teaching and Learning, Policy and Leadership (TLPL) provides academic advisement for graduate students.
-For TLPL advising information, please contact Joy Jones, Coordinator of Graduate Studies, by email at email@example.com or by phone at (301) 405-3118.
+For TLPL advising information, please contact Kay Moon, the TLPL Graduate Coordinator at firstname.lastname@example.org.

 Financial assistance for graduate study is generally divided into two categories: